LordVicky/Razerite/README.md

 All the components in this mod are protected under the [GPL-V3 license agreement]

 # Credits
-- [RKBDI] For helping me with the Razer sources
+- [RKBDI] for helping me with the Razer sources
-- [MarcAnt01] For letting me use his Oxy-fi module
+- [MarcAnt01] for letting me use his Oxy-fi module
-- [Jaymin Suthar] For answering my noob questions
+- [Jaymin Suthar] for answering my noob questions
-- [Yash Garg](https://github.com/Yash-Grag/) For helping me setup githhub
+- [Yash Garg](https://github.com/Yash-Garg/) for helping me setup github
 - [thehappydinoa](https://github.com/thehappydinoa) for initial Unity implementation.
 - [JohnFawkes](https://github.com/JohnFawkes) for helping me to solve bugs.
 - [Zackptg5](https://github.com/Zackptg5) for Unity template.